Mercury-Language/mercury/Documentation/README.MSYS2.md

 provided by the [MSYS2](https://www.msys2.org) platform.

 Note that MSYS2 is separate from the older MSYS / MinGW project.
-The latter appears to be dead, and we do not recommend its use with Mercury.
+That older project is no longer maintained, and we do not recommend its use with Mercury.

 Contents
 --------

 * Overview
+* MSYS2 environments
+* Prerequisites
+* Installing in the `MSYS` environment
+* Installing in the `UCRT64`, `MINGW64`, `MINGW32` or `CLANG64` environments
+* Installing the `java` grade in MSYS2
-* Installing Mercury with MSYS2
+* Installing the `csharp` grade in MSYS2
 * Using Mercury in the MSYS2 shell
-* Using Mercury in the Command Prompt
+* Using Mercury in the Windows Command Prompt
 * Missing `libwinpthread-1.dll`

 Overview